Ministry of Children and Family Development (British Columbia): Specialized family homes

 A specialized family care home placement is that in which the child who requires the care has moderate to extreme behaviour, developmental delays, or health problems.
 The three levels of specialized care all require the caregiver to have specialized experience and training.
 There is also a specific approval process in place to be able to care for these types of children.
 Levels 2 and 3 may sometimes provide specialized intervention and assessment services.

-Specialized Residential Services
+Specialized residential services

 Specialized residential services include services such as group homes, intensive child care resources, and treatment foster home programs.
 These services may be operated by an individual, a nonprofit organization or a private organization.

-Funding for Foster Homes
+Funding for foster homes

 The amount of funding a family receives for a child in their care varies according to the type of care being provided as well as the age of the child.
-As of April 2009 a regular or restricted foster home receives $803.82 for a child aged 0–11 and $909.95 for a child aged 12–19.
-Specialized family homes receive more funding depending on what level of care they provide.
+As of July 1, 2025, a regular or restricted foster home receives a maintenance amount of $1549.20 for a child aged 0–11 and $1726.33 for a child aged 12–19.
+Specialized family homes receive more funding depending on what level of care they provide in the form of a service payment.